Overview

 Inclusion in the initiative does not guarantee future construction, but supports Council’s commitment to progress, consistent planning and engagement over time.

-If your road hasn’t been included as part of the LSSI, this may mean that it doesn’t meet the current eligibility criteria.
+If your road hasn’t been included as part of the LSSI, this may mean that it doesn’t meet the current eligibility criteria and could be part of the unsealed strategic link/collector roads under the Unsealed Roads Improvement Plan.

 Council estimates that total sealing project costs could vary from $18,000 to $1.5 million per unsealed residential road.